UPDATE 2-Central bank warns of threats to Irish recovery

 An elusive deal with Ireland's international creditors on restructuring bank debt would provide a confidence boost to a country keen to emerge from an EU/IMF bailout, the central bank added as it set out its latest economic forecasts.

-As a result the government cannot afford to ease its fiscal adjustment program despite beating its 8.6 percent deficit target last year, the central bank said.
+As a result the government cannot afford to ease its fiscal adjustment programme despite beating its 8.6 percent deficit target last year, the central bank said.

 Pressure on the government to ease its austerity drive has increased in recent months as opinion polls show the anti-austerity opposition growing in popularity.